NSSAC/EpiHiper/docs/configuration/traits.rst

   featureIndex_1:enumIndex_1|featureIndex_2|enumIndex_2, ..., featureIndex_n|enumIndex_n

-Here the index starts with ``1`` for the first feature or enum defined in JSON according to the |schema_trait_schema|_.
+Here the index starts with ``1`` for the first feature or enum defined in JSON according to the :doc:`schema </schema/trait>`.
 If a feature is omitted in the encoding the default value is used.

 .. _traits-examples: